Snapple: History

 An early apple juice product led to the company's name, Snapple.
 Golden, Greenberg and Marsh had created a carbonated apple juice.
 One of the batches of apple juice fermented in the bottle, causing the bottle caps to fly off.
-The original name of that particular apple juice product, "Snapple," a portmanteau derived from the words "snappy" and "apple," became the new name for their beverage company.

-The Snapple Beverage Corporation was born, beginning in the early 1980s.
+The original name of that particular apple juice product, Snapple, a portmanteau derived from the words snappy and apple, became the new name for their beverage company.
+Thus the Snapple Beverage Corporation was born, beginning in the early 1980s.
 Snapple would not manufacture their first tea, lemon tea, until 1987.